 The Governmental Fund Balance Sheet/Statement of Net Position report the financial information of the Commission in two different ways.
-The column titled Governmental Funds represents the activities of the Commission accounted for on a modified accrual basis and does not consider the capital assets, prepaid expenses, right-of-use assets, or long-term debt of the Commission.
+The column titled Governmental Funds represents the activities of the Commission accounted for on a modified accrual basis and does not consider the capital assets, prepaid expenses, and right-of-use assets and liabilities of the Commission.
 The column titled Statement of Net Position represents the Net Position of the Commission, including its capital assets, right-of-use assets, prepaid expenses and long-term debt.
 The Statement of Governmental Fund Revenues, Expenditures, and Changes in Fund Balance/Statement of Activities reports the revenues and expenditures of the Commission.
-The column titled Governmental Funds reports the receipts and disbursements, including lease proceeds and purchase of capital assets and prepaid expenses, whereas and the column titled Statement of Activities reports the receipts and disbursements of the Commission, including depreciation and amortization and excluding expenditure for capital assets and right-of-use assets.
+The column titled Governmental Funds reports the receipts and disbursements, including lease proceeds and purchase of capital assets and prepaid expenses, whereas the column titled Statement of Activities reports the receipts and disbursements of Activities reports the receipts and amortization and excluding expenditures for capital assets and right-of-use assets.
 The adjustments column on both statements provides for reconciliation between the two methods of reporting the activities of the Commission.